KamilaDyn/fullStackOpen-2023/README.md

 ## PART1 Introduction to React

 This part introduces to React concepts.
-It covers the basics: components, props, JSX and more advanced concepts: Javascript functionalities that are used a lot in React (.map(), .filter(), .reduce()), destructuring, event handlers in React and passing state to child components, spread operator, hooks and their rules and conditional rendering.
+It covers the basics: components, props, JSX and more advanced concepts: Javascript functionalities that are used a lot in React (.map(), .filter(), .reduce()), destructuring, event handlers in React and passing state to child components, spread operator, hooks and their rules and conditional rendering. <a href='https://fullstackopen.com/en/part1'>Info</a>

 <ul>
 <li><b>Course information: </b>  Simple app about course information page which counts total number of exercises of the course.